-This season we'll dive deep into the languages of life through explorations of the "dark genome", genome editing, protein folding, the future of aging, and more.
+In season 3, we explored scientific discoveries that would be most impactful on all our futures, delving deep into the languages of life through explorations of the "dark genome," genome editing, protein folding, and more.

 April 19, 2022

 For millennia, humans have believed that aging is inevitable.
 Yet thirty years ago, the work of Professor Cynthia Kenyon and her colleagues showed that a single gene mutation in a worm doubled its lifespan and postponed the …